 An informative read.
-3.5/5.
 Full of factual information and numbers, the book will certainly charm readers of current affairs and non-fiction.
-But for someone who enjoys fiction, Secret Notes from Iran may come across as a cut and dry read.
-Get the book here.
+But for someone who enjoys fiction, Secret Notes from Iran may come across as a cut-and-dry read.

 Readers of political and factual non-fiction, interested in global issues.

 *Purple Pencil Project received a copy of this book from the publishers.
 This has in no way affected the review itself.
 Purple Pencil Project promises to maintain objectivity in all its content.